dbmi-bgm/cgap-portal/docs/source/beanstalk-deployment.rst

 ** Note ** to ssh in first ``pip install awsebcli`` then follow the setup instructions.
 With that installed you can simply type eb ssh (ensuring that the master branch is checked out).
 (If this doesn't work, try ``eb init`` before ``eb ssh``\ )

-Once conneted do the following:
+Once connected do the following:

 .. code-block:: bash